Special Constable Eligibility Requirements

 You do not have to disclose protected convictions or cautions as per the Rehabilitation of Offenders Act.
 Spent cautions and convictions must still be declared unless they are protected.
 More can be found at the Gov.UK website.
 View further information and the documentation to support the professional standards for vetting issued by the College of Policing.

-We cannot assess your medical history prior to a conditional offer of employment so please ensure you read through the Home Office Medical Standards and Annexes A & B to understand if your medical history or any current conditions may have an impact on your eligibility for the role.
-Those documents set out the current best medical advice in relation to medical fitness to be appointed as a police officer.
-Whilst each application will be reviewed on a case-by-case basis, it is likely that your application may not be successful if you apply when, for example, still on mental health treatment, have had a recent major operation or have recently had an epileptic seizure.
+We can’t assess your medical history before making a conditional offer.
+Please read the Home Office Medical Standards and Annexes A & B to check whether your medical history or current conditions could affect your eligibility.
+These documents reflect the latest medical advice on fitness for police work.
+We review each application individually, but you may not be eligible if you’re receiving mental health treatment, recovering from a major operation, or have recently experienced an epileptic seizure.

 You will need to look smart and clean at all times when representing the Force on any duty.
 Religious or cultural clothing can be worn, provided it is suitable for the purpose.